 Dr Carter graduated from The Ohio State University College of Social Work in May of 2015 with his PhD with a specialization in sexual health promotion.
 He also holds a Masters of Public Health from The Ohio State University College of Public Health with a specialization in health behavior and health promotion, in addition to undergraduate degrees in business administration and the arts.

-He is currently the Vice Chair of the Board of Ohio Living Westminster Thurber in Columbus, Ohio.
+He is currently the Chair of the Board of Ohio Living Westminster Thurber in Columbus, Ohio.
 He also co-chairs Working group 8, part of the Ohio Department of Health's HIV Integrated Services Care Planning group.

 Most recently the Journal of Social Work Education Editorial Board selected Dr Carter's co-authored publication, "Career Implications of Social Work Doctoral Student Debt Load", as its Best Empirical Article of 2017.
 During his studies he earned top honors including being named the 2015 Merriss Cornell Distinguished Researcher, and the 2015 Selma & Alexander Erlen Award winner for Doctoral Student Excellence.
 In 2014 he was named the College of Social Work's Oustanding PhD Student Lecturer, and in 2013 he was named an Albert Schweitzer Fellow For Life, following his selection as an Albert Schweitzer Fellow in 2012.